My Sweet Rebel

 “It okay, Mommy.
 I not fall.”

 Her brown eyes lit up.
-Normally, I didn’t allow this, since pushing both children up the hill required herculean strength.
-But it was nearly lunchtime and after that came their naps.
+Normally, I didn’t allow this, since pushing both children up the hill required Herculean strength.
+But it was nearly lunchtime, and after that came their naps.
 They were tired, and so was I.

 And then…